EvOmics-Lab/.github/Getting_started.md

 - [x] Prepare a bootable ubuntu USB

-You need to activate Heimdal.
+- [x] You need to activate Heimdal.
 This will grant you temporary administrator rights for 30 minute.
 You can activate Heimdal by right-clicking the blue Heimdal icon in the bottom right corner of your screen and selecting "Privileges App Control - "Request Admin Privileges.”
 Then, enter your auID@uni.au.dk and AU-password, when you run a program as administrator.
 For more information, check this link:  https://medarbejdere.au.dk/en/administration/it/guides/security/activate-admin-rights-heimdal

-Get you BitLocker recovery key, you will need each time you boot your laptop in windows.
+- [x] Get your BitLocker recovery key.
+You will need it each time you boot your laptop in Windows.
 Check this link: https://support.microsoft.com/en-us/windows/security/encryption/find-your-bitlocker-recovery-key

-Turn off BitLocker
+- [x] Turn off BitLocker

-Reboot your laptop and press ESC, F1, F2, F8 or F10 to access the BIOS settings.
+- [x] Reboot your laptop and press ESC, F1, F2, F8 or F10 to access the BIOS settings.
 Change the booting option to start with USB

-Switch off your laptop.
+- [x] Switch off your laptop.
 Insert the bootable USB and follow the instructions to install Ubuntu.
 Here you have to make a decision whether you want to have double boot or only Ubuntu.
 Check this info: https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview

-Remember, if you selected double boot, when you access Windows, you will be asked to insert the BitLocker key (I still haven’t figured out how to turn it off O_O).
+- [x] Remember, if you selected dual boot, when you access Windows, you will be asked to insert the BitLocker key (I still haven’t figured out how to turn it off O_O).

 ### 3.3 Cluster